cferdinandi/adventure/content/gm.md

 - [Esper the Bard's fantastic series on map-making](https://www.youtube.com/watch?v=AeEUMCf0sys&list=PL4lwwEJ-yFaLLyVaHpqVeMUWSNe8NcXgG)
 - [Using Dungeon Scrawl to build quick maps](https://www.youtube.com/watch?v=xDQt9a2i_yY)

 You can also find tons of free maps at [Dyson Logos](https://dysonlogos.blog/maps/), and inexpensive maps and other printables at [2-Minute Tabletop](https://2minutetabletop.com/).
+It may also be helpful to pick up [an erasable gaming mat](https://www.amazon.com/stores/page/236ED059-EDAE-410D-A7AF-94E558210418).

+If you want minis and figurines for your games, Paizo's [Beastiary Box](https://paizo.com/products/btq0206t?Pathfinder-Bestiary-Pawn-Box) and [Player Character Pawns](https://paizo.com/products/btq026jg?Pathfinder-Player-Character-Pawn-Collection) are good options.
 {{</callout>}}